Rowanyasser/DL/README.md

   - Proper handling of attached Arabic stopwords and word segmentation.
   - Ensures clean and meaningful word tokens for analysis.
 - **Stemming**:
-  - Uses improved stemmers adapted to Arabic morphology, enhancing root extraction accuracy.
+  - Uses the ISRIStemmer adapted to Arabic morphology, enhancing root extraction accuracy.
 - **Sentiment Analysis**:
   - Sentiment labels (Positive, Negative, Neutral) were generated using a BERT-based Arabic sentiment model.
 - **Emotion Detection**:
   - Emotions extracted using lexicon-based and ML models into classes like joy, sadness, anger, fear, surprise, disgust, and neutral.
 - **Top TF-IDF Words**:
   - Key discriminative words were identified using TF-IDF ranking, per song and by year.
+- **Song Generation**:
+  - Fine-tuned AraGPT2 model to generate new Arabic song lyrics based on a seed phrase.
+  - Includes data augmentation with synonym replacement to enhance dataset diversity.
+  - Currently facing issues with NaN/Inf loss during training, to be addressed in future iterations.

 ## File Structure
 - `preprocessElissa.ipynb`: Jupyter Notebook containing the full preprocessing pipeline.